CURTLab/LVGLBuilder/README.md

 ![createlib](https://github.com/mrQzs/CreateLvglLib/blob/main/createlib.gif)

-## Warring

 # New features
-The pre-release of v1.0.2 has been released.
+The pre-release of v1.0.3 has been released.
 Changelog.md under the dev-v7 branch records the changes of the previous version.

 ## 1.0.3